 The Universe’s First Stars Unveiled in Turbulent Simulations

-belaUniverse Today3 days ago11 Views
+belaUniverse Today3 months ago61 Views

 This image is from a ground-breaking simulation of the Universe's primordial gas clouds.
 The Universe's very first stars formed in these clouds.
 The colour scale shows gas density.
 At this stage, one of the clumps has surpassed the Jeans instability threshold and begun to collapse into a Population III star with a mass of approximately 8.07 solar masses.
 Image Credit: Chen et al. 2025.
 ApJL